jack-y/seneca-entity-crud-now-on-GitLab/relationships/README-EXAMPLE.md

   })
 }))
 ```

-# Run the example

-To run this example:

-	node ./test-relationships.js

-The output shows the count of the entities and relationships before and after the deletion.

 # Contributing
 The [Senecajs org][] encourages open participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features please get in touch.